 Migraines affect more than 15% of adults in the United States and are different from headaches.
 Migraines occur in stages and cause several symptoms that can affect your daily life for hours or even days.
+A migraine is an intense, throbbing headache that may be accompanied by nausea or dizziness.
 Your healthcare provider will work with you to diagnose and treat your migraines.

 Migraines are recurring headaches and differ from headaches as they occur in stages and cause several symptoms.
 Migraines may have warning symptoms before their onset such as changes in light, smell, vision, and sound perception.
 Migraines may also occur with symptoms such as nausea, vomiting, and sensitivity to light, smell and sound.
 At this time, the precise cause of migraines is unknown.
 Migraines are characterized by mild to severe throbbing or pulsing headache.